revision-notes/material-plus-plus/README.md

 ## Changes

+- Use `|` to separate titles, not `-`
+- 404 Page
+  - Improved the content, to include a contact email
+  - Give the page a proper title
 - Fonts
   - Change the default font to `Noto Sans`, from `Roboto Sans`
   - Split the `font.code` setting into two settings: `font.pre` and `font.code`